 Wind Resistance

 All of our big freestanding models struggled with wind resistance to some degree.
-The way these kinds of stoves are designed, the burner sits much farther away from your cookware than on a smaller, more compact model.
-There are a lot of nooks and crannies where wind can sneak in and wreak havoc, high BTUs notwithstanding.
+These stoves are designed so your burner sits much farther away from your cookware than on a smaller, more compact model.
+There are a lot of nooks and crannies for wind to circulate and extinguish your flame, high BTUs notwithstanding.

 Simmering Ability

 The Explorer simmers almost like a professional gas range — at least on calm, windless days.
-It is on par with the best stoves in our review.
+It is on par with some of the best stoves in our review.

 From delicately fried eggs and veggies to perfectly cooked pancakes and bacon, we have no complaints when simmering on this model except for the fact that, when turned down low, the flame is more prone to blowing out on breezy days.
 Get your fine cooking hat on when cheffing with the Explorer.